 This makes seeing a physiotherapist sound like something that needs to be apologized for because the patient couldn’t manage the pain any longer.
 But it shouldn’t be that way.

 Physiotherapists often see people who are in bad shape, with all kinds of trauma and injuries – and often, they could have been treated much, much sooner using the right Physical Rehabilitation Treatment.
-In addition, if you’ve recently been involved in a car accident, you might want to consider undergoing a chiropractic treatment.
+In addition, if you’ve recently been involved in a car accident, you might want to consider visiting a car accident chiropractor for a chiropractic treatment.